b38tn1k/b38tn1k.github.io/rsigma/SigmaPlant/readme.md

 ## TODO:

-- [ ] Feature level change detection!
+- [ ] Feature level change detection based in User!

 - [X] Zone should have knowledge of contained features: